Interesting Ethics in a Nutshell: Ethics 101

 According to the Cambridge dictionary, a principle is a moral rule or standard of good behavior.
 For instance, it means that one is true to their word.
 Some principles divine that one must act in people’s best interest.
 For example, someone can claim that they will never gamble, only as a matter of principle, because they consider it is wrong.

-Difference between Ethics and Morals
+The difference between Ethics and Morals

 Ethics is the study of morality.
 It is more based on the individual and knows the right thing to do.
 Morals emphasize the widely-shared collective and are more about doing the right thing.
 To put it simply, both of them embrace the right thing to do.